Beyond classical Hamilton's Rule. State distribution asymmetry and the dynamics of altruism: When cooperative strategy wins?

+Therefore, the parameter $S$ is simply a benefit of not being in trouble (which means being in the role of receiver).
+Since $d_{N}^{D}=d_{C}^{D}-C$, parameter $S$ can be presented as $S=B+D+C$ where $D=d_{C}^{D}-d^{R}(C)$ (see Figure 3 for the meaning of these parameters).
+Then,

+and thus $D$ describes the difference in mortalities between the helping donor and the helped receiver.
+Then the mortality functions (\ref{averN}) and (\ref{averC}) will be (derivation in Appendix 8a):

-Therefore from the condition $\left( \bar{d}_{N}(g,q)-\bar{d} _{C}(g,q)\right) >0$ from (\ref{gene}) we can derive the rule for the increase of Cooperation describing the relationships between Cost and Benefit.
-From the bracketed term from (\ref{genedyn}) we have that it will be
+Structure of those functions differ by factor the $q_{C}^{D}C$, describing the cost payed by the cooperative donors.
+From the condition $ d_{N}^{f}(g,q)-d_{C}^{f}(g,q)>0$, resulting from (\ref{selectionEQ}), we can derive the rule for the increase in cooperation describing the relationships between cost and benefit.
+From the bracketed term from (\ref{genedyn}), we have that it is

-Depending on the actual distributions of states the term $\left( q_{N}^{D}-q_{C}^{D}\right) \left( d_{N}^{D}-d^{R}(N)\right) $ can be negative or positive.
-Note that for $q_{C}^{D}=q_{N}^{D}$ above formula reduces to the classical rule (\ref{boyd}).
-We can express $\left( d_{N}^{D}-d^{R}(N)\right) $ (and in effect the whole (\ref{coopX}))\ in terms of differences in mortalities used in the cost vs benefit calculus.
-Thus we should interpret the factor $d_{N}^{D}-d^{R}(N)$.
-Obviously we have that $d_{N}^{D}<d^{R}(N)$.
-In addition, it is reasonable to assume that\ the mortality of Noncooperator in the role of Donor should be equal or smaller that the mortality of the Receiver receiving help, since doing nothing cannot be more dangerous than being rescued.
-This leads to